EricZinda/Perplexity/backlog.md

             - We'd have to collect all the solutions

 Code cleanup:
+- Get rid of reordering
+  - If you get rid of reordering, then you don't have to worry about unbound in most predications which is nice
+  - But we need a way to optimize somehow, it really is slow
+    - Use the GPU for some parallelization? https://numba.pydata.org/
+    -
+  - Timing with reordering:
+    - filesystem: 231.11059
+  - Timing without:
+    - filesystem: 292.00379
 - Get rid of extra arg in relationships
 - Finish removing combinatorics since it simply fails for a lot of cases and complicates the code
 - redo all the noun() type predications to properly return notathing and look like match_all_n_concepts